panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 Surrogate pairs are not comfortable.
 You have to handle them as special cases when dealing with strings in JavaScript, as described below in the article.

 However, UTF-16 is memory efficient.
-99% of the processed characters are from BMP, which requires one code unit.
+99% of the processed characters are from BMP, which requires one code unit and saves lots of memory.

 ### 2.5 Combining marks

 > A **grapheme**, or **symbol**, is a minimally distinctive unit of writing in the context of a particular writing system.

-A grapheme is how a user thinks about a character.
+A **grapheme** is how a user thinks about a character.
 A concrete image of a grapheme displayed on the screen is named **glyph**.

-In most of the cases, a single Unicode character represents a single grapheme.
+In many cases a single Unicode character represents a single grapheme.
 For instance `U+0066` *LATIN SMALL LETTER F* is an English writing `f`.

 There are cases when a grapheme contains a sequence of characters.